 Misty Moss (she/her) Instagram: @misty.moss www.mistymossburlesque.com Misty Moss is a purveyor of the naked and sensual arts, burlesque performer and producer, intimate photographer, strip-tease artist, and aerialist.

 Board of Directors

-Wendy Snedden (she/they) Executive Director and Founder Wendy Snedden is a painter, writer, and dancer.
-Wendy’s passion for social justice and art moved her to found The Hustlers’ Art Collective.
+Tiffany Tempest (she/they) Executive Director and Founder Tiffany is a painter, writer, dancer and sex worker.
+Tiffanys passion for social justice and art moved her to found The Hustlers’ Art Collective.
 Founding The Hustlers’ Art Collective has been one of the most challenging, but rewarding, and life-affirming choices Wendy has made.
 Sex workers are vulnerable and important members of our community and deserve safe spaces to socialize and make art.

 Alison Alexander (she/they) Vice Executive Director Alison Alexander has spent the last decade working as a stylist and makeup artist, and exercises her passions for creativity and community building daily.
 Alison is an accomplished painter, model, stylist, and part-time performance artist who loves to learn and share her knowledge.
 In her role as Vice ED Alison uses her professional consultation and creative skills to better understand how to meet public needs, uplift our sex-working community, and build greater networks and resources for local artists.